 In this monumental work DeMeo presents a vast range of geographical, historical and anthropological evidence to support his thesis that climate change during the period 8000-4000 BC that turned the Sahara, the Arabian peninsula and Central Asia (which DeMeo collectively terms Saharasia) from life-supporting savannahs into the deserts that we know today.
 This in turn gave rise to emotional armouring among the inhabitants of these desiccated regions.
 This led directly to the rise of patriarchy as the world’s predominant social organisation.
 Its inherent anti-female, anti-child and anti-sex biases are still alive and kicking today.

-As the 21st century unfolds, the pioneering work of these forward-thinkers – usually in the face of significant opposition from a society that wished to remain in ignorant denial – is increasingly being shown to be true.
+As the 21st century unfolds, the work of these pioneers of unconscious shame – usually in the face of significant opposition from a society that wished to remain in ignorant denial – is increasingly being shown to be true.